zzzprojects/EntityFramework-Classic/README.md

 - Instance Filter
 - ProjectTo

-## What will happen to your other prime & free library on Entity Framework?
+## What will happen to your other prime & free libraries on Entity Framework?
 Basically, nothing will change, we keep to support them all.

 - [Entity Framework Extensions](http://entityframework-extensions.net/): EF Classic has a dependency to this library.